pgbross/vue-material-adapter/.github/ISSUE_TEMPLATE.md

 ** PLEASE READ THIS BEFORE FILING AN ISSUE **

-vue-mdc-adapter is still under active development.
-You can see our current progress on [master](https://github.com/stasson/vue-mdc-adapter/tree/master).
+vue-material-adapter is still under active development.
+You can see our current progress on [master](https://github.com/pgbross/vue-material-adapter/tree/master).

 ## Bugs

 Follow the template below to ensure the quickest and most accurate response to your issue.

-### What vue-mdc-adapter Version are you using?
+### What vue-material-adapter Version are you using?

 > Please be specific, e.g. _major.minor.patch_